Davos: Transport

 Davos is part of the rail network of the Rhaetian Railway (RhB).
 The RhB has two main stations in Davos: Davos Dorf (northeast) and Davos Platz (southwest).
 Other stations in the municipality include Davos Wolfgang and Davos Laret towards Klosters, and Davos Frauenkirch, Davos Glaris, Davos Monstein, and Davos Wiesen towards Filisur.

 The valley station Davos Dorf (Parsennbahn) of the funicular Parsennbahn to Weissfluhjoch (Parsenn) is in Davos Dorf, the station Davos Platz Schatzalpbahn of Schatzalp-Bahn in Davos Platz.
-Also in Davos Platz are the bottom stations of the cable car to the Jakobshorn, the station Davos Platz DKB (right next to the corresponding railway station), but also the one of the chair lift to Usser Isch, namely the Davos Platz (Talstation Carjöl).
+Also in Davos Platz are the bottom stations of the cable car to the Jakobshorn, the station Davos Platz DKB (right next to the corresponding railway station), and also that of the chair lift to Usser Isch, namely the Davos Platz (Talstation Carjöl).

 The bottom station of the lift to Rinerhorn is right next to RhB station Davos Glaris.
 The one (Dörfji) of the Pischa area in the side valley of the Flüela, reachable by bus.

 Local buses are operated by Verkehrsbetrieb der Landschaft Davos Gemeinde (vbd).